ethereum/devp2p/discv5/discv5-rationale.md

 #### 1.1.5 Guard against Kademlia implementation flaws

-Discovery v4 trusts other nodes to return neighbours according to an agreed distance metric.
+Discovery v4 trusts other nodes to return neighbors according to an agreed distance metric.
 Mismatches in implementation can make it hard for nodes to join the network, or lead to network fragmentation.